corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/corda-configuration-fields.md

 * `tlsKeyAlias`
   * The alias of the TLS key.
 It can consist of up to 100 lowercase alphanumeric characters and the hyphen (-).
   * *Default:* `cordaclienttls`
+* `previousIdentityKeyAliases`
+  * List of previous node identity key aliases after key rotation.
+For more information about this feature, contact R3 support.
+  * Default value: an empty list.

 ## Tuning